sorinboia/nginx-experience-aws/guide/5ingress.md

 - We are not actively monitoring the health of the pods through the data path

-8. First take a look at the `files/5ingress/2arcadia.yaml` file.
+8. Take a look at the `files/5ingress/2arcadia.yaml` file.
 It increases the number of pods for our services to two - and also defines how the http health checks will looks like.

-9. Let's apply this new configuration.
+9. Apply this new configuration.
 <details>
   <summary>Click here for detailed instructions.</summary>
 <pre>